 My background is a little biased towards aviation and aircraft, as its been my passion since I was a child.
 I have been professionally involved in aviation since 1972, and hold a Master’s Degree in Air Safety Management.
 In the past I have worked for British Telecom, American Airlines, British Airways and the Civil Aviation Authority .

-I was a flight instructor for a major airline for over 17 years, and held ratings to instruct on the Boeing 737-200, The Airbus A319/320/321, The Boeing 777-200/300, and the Boeing 747-400.
-In that time I managed to amass over 15,000 hours, most of it sitting in a darkened full motion flight simulator.
+I was a flight instructor for over 17 years, and hold ratings to train pilots on the Boeing 737-200, Airbus A319/320/321, Boeing 777-200/300, and the Boeing 747-400.
+I somehow managed to amass over 17,000 instructional hours, most of it sitting in a darkened full motion flight simulator.

 Over the years, I have written many publications, from training manuals, checklists, procedures and technical examinations, through to technical reports and articles.